vithun-dhyan/dhyancc/Angular/README.md

 - Copy the login module into your project(ts, html, css, routing.module.ts, module.ts, service.ts)

-- Declare the login module & services in your app module.
+- Add an import for the login module & providers for the services in your app module.

 ## Build again